-Other ways that providers and clinicians can provide culturally sensitive diabetes care to the LGBTQ commuity is by making their office and spaces more inclusive for LGBTQ folks.
+Other ways that providers and clinicians can provide culturally sensitive diabetes care to the LGBTQ community is by making their offices and spaces more inclusive for LGBTQ folks.
 “The other thing a provider can do is put magazines that are tailored to the LGBT community in the waiting room or something that’s easily recognizable like the rainbow flag,” Garnero explains.

 Garnero says that people can provide culturally competent diabetes care by including sexual orientation and gender identification on intake forms.
 Inclusion of LGBTQ identity in electronic medical records can also decrease the burden on patients to disclose multiple times to providers and in multiple healthcare settings.
 “It’s our role as healthcare providers to demonstrate that our practices are inclusive of everyone,” says Garnero.